Absurdist fiction: Ideology

-The term ‘absurd’ has roots in the Latin ‘absurdus’ meaning ‘contrary to reason’ or ‘inharmonious’ The term elaborates on the concept of the modern word corresponding to the identification of the irrational and incongruous nature of everyday life.
-The ideology and philosophy behind the Absurdist Fiction genre stems from Nihilism and Existentialism extracted from the 20th century world.
-Søren Kierkegaard (1813–1855), known as the ‘father of existentialism’, was a prolific Danish writer who opposed conventional boundaries of philosophy, psychology, theology, fiction and literary criticism Kierkegaard’s philosophy contends with the plausibility of Christendom, and inherently disputes the sense of purpose it prompts in personal life.
-The concept of the Absurd was used by Kierkegaard to term the point in which faith becomes indefensible, yet valid for those who employ it, and it alone.
+The term "absurd" has roots in the Latin "absurdus", meaning "contrary to reason" or "inharmonious".
+The term elaborates on the concept of the modern word corresponding to the identification of the irrational and incongruous nature of everyday life.
+The ideology and philosophy behind the absurdist fiction genre stems from nihilism and existentialism extracted from the 20th-century world.
+Søren Kierkegaard (1813–1855), known as the "father of existentialism", was a prolific Danish writer who opposed conventional boundaries of philosophy, psychology, theology, fiction and literary criticism.
+Kierkegaard's philosophy contends with the plausibility of Christendom, and inherently disputes the sense of purpose it prompts in personal life.
+The concept of the absurd was used by Kierkegaard to term the point in which faith becomes indefensible, yet valid for those who employ it, and it alone.
 Kierkegaard heavily influenced the work of Jean-Paul Sartre and Albert Camus.
-Existentialism as a philosophical approach or theory emphasises the single individual’s existence and the concept of an individual as a free agent in determining their own meaning or purpose in life.
-On the other hand, Nihilism is the recognition that life has no intrinsic meaning.
-Absurdist Fiction in relation to Existentialism expresses what happens when human existence has no meaning or purpose, therefore all communication breaks down.
-Eugène Ionesco’s “The Bald Soprano” (1950) is an Absurdist Fiction text which emphasises in depth the notion of mankind’s inability to communicate with each other.
+Existentialism as a philosophical approach or theory emphasises the single individual's existence and the concept of an individual as a free agent in determining their own meaning or purpose in life.
+On the other hand, nihilism is the recognition that life has no intrinsic meaning.
+Absurdist fiction in relation to existentialism expresses what happens when human existence has no meaning or purpose, therefore all communication breaks down.
+Eugène Ionesco's The Bald Soprano (1950) is an absurdist fiction text which emphasises in depth the notion of mankind's inability to communicate with each other.
 Friedrich Nietzsche (1844–1900) was a cultural critic, composer, poet, philologist, and a Latin and Greek egg scholar who also yielded profound inspiration in Western philosophy and modern intellectual history.
 Nietzsche is another primary influencer on the philosophy and ideology behind the absurd.
-His interest in Nihilism, in particular his views on Christianity and God, alludes to the traditions of the Western world in their reliance on religion as a ‘moral compass’ and source of meaning.
-Nietzsche claimed that this dependence is now unviable, appearing in his novel The Gay Science, published 1882, translated in 1974.
-The writings of Nietzsche influenced Absurdist Fiction in the influence on Sartre, and Albert Camus.
-Particularly, Camus’ understanding of Nihilism was heavily motivated by the conception that Nietzsche put forth of life and death and the nihilistic perspectives of such.
+His interest in nihilism, in particular his views on Christianity and God, alludes to the traditions of the Western world in their reliance on religion as a "moral compass" and source of meaning.
+Nietzsche claimed that this dependence is now unviable, appearing in his book The Gay Science, published 1882, translated in 1974.
+The writings of Nietzsche influenced absurdist fiction in the influence on Sartre and Albert Camus.
+Particularly, Camus' understanding of nihilism was heavily motivated by the conception that Nietzsche put forth of life and death and the nihilistic perspectives of such.

 Absurdist fiction in novels

-French writer Albert Camus is the novelist that most literary critics date the concept of Absurdist fiction to.
-Camus’ most famous novel L’Etranger (The Stranger) (1942), and his philosophical essay, "The Myth of Sisyphus" (1942).
+French writer Albert Camus is the novelist that most literary critics date the concept of absurdist fiction to, with Camus' most famous novel, L'Étranger (The Stranger, 1942), and his philosophical essay "The Myth of Sisyphus" (1942).
 The Bohemian, German-speaking, Franz Kafka is another absurdist fiction novelist.
-Kafka’s novel The Trial, was published in 1925 after Kafka’s death in 1924.
-Kafka’s novel encompasses mankind’s inability to engage in communication in a purposeless world.
+Kafka's novel The Trial was published in 1925 after Kafka's death in 1924.
+Kafka's novel encompasses mankind's inability to engage in communication in a purposeless world.